jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

     :emphasize-lines: 2

     def logical_nor(first_input, second_input):
-        return not x and not y
+        return not first_input and not second_input
         return (first_input, second_input) == (False, False)

   the test is still green.
 I remove the second `return statement`_ and change the first `return statement`_ in terms of "not_" since it happens 2 times